lotaris/jee-rest/README.md

 </dependency>
 ```

-**Remark:** Replace the version by the correct version you need in your project.
-At each version update you need, you will need to only update the version there.
-It will avoid tricky issues where different versions are defined for a same dependency.
+**Note:** Replace `[[ version ]]` by the correct version you need in your project.
+At each version update, you can then
+bump the version in here.
+This avoids tricky issues where different versions are defined for a same dependency.

-Then, you need to put the dependency in your EJB and EJB-Test modules. (`<artifactIdPrefix>/<artifactIdPrefix>-ejb/pom.xml` and `<artifactIdPrefix>/<artifactIdPrefix>-ejb-test/pom.xml`).
-This time, you will add the dependency in the `dependencies`.
+Secondly, you'll need to put the dependency in your EJB and EJB-Test modules. (`<artifactIdPrefix>/<artifactIdPrefix>-ejb/pom.xml`
+and `<artifactIdPrefix>/<artifactIdPrefix>-ejb-test/pom.xml`).
+This time, you will add the dependency under
+`dependencies`:

 ```xml
 <dependency>